LukeKeam/pi-enviro/README.md

 data is stored in /pi-enviro

 # get data, latest 20 records
-sudo python3 /pi-enviro/db_get_records.py | head -20
+cd /pi-enviro && sudo python3 db_get_records.py | head -20

 In the future could have this displayed on a local or remote webserver